orchidsoftware/orchid.software/docs/en/docs/grouping.md

 ## Columns

-Columns are useful when you need to group content.
+Columns are useful when you want to group content horizontally.
+They allow you to divide the layout into multiple columns of equal width, which can be used to display content side by side.

+Here is an example of columns:

 ![Columns](/img/layouts/columns.png)

-Columns support short syntax by calling a static method, which does not require creating a separate class:
+To create columns in Orchid, you can use the `Layout::columns()` method.
+This method accepts an array of content, which will be displayed in the columns.

+Here is an example of how to create columns using the short syntax:

 ```php
 use Orchid\Support\Facades\Layout;